 Technology is fantastic, useful, and insidiously part of our lives.
-Period Apps are another arrival that are fast on the rise, but should we, or indeed need we, use an app to track our menstrual cycles?
-Or are they another piece of tech unnecessarily monitoring our data?
+Menstrual Cycle Apps are fast on the rise, but should we use an app to track our periods?
+Or are they another piece of tech unnecessarily monitoring and gathering our data?

 Here’s are our top takeaways:

 1. Finding your “normal”